ywarezk/angular-matrix/02-angular-cli/README.md

 - create two projects in the workspace
 - create a single library
 - create a component in the single library that the two project will share
+- try to use npm to publish your package